Flojea/Flojea/README.md

 ### Hello, I'm Florian

-- :office: I am currently in my last year of a master's degree in data science and I am doing a work-study at Würth
+- :office: I am currently in my last year of a master's degree in data science at the Faculté des Sciences Economiques et de Gestion and I am doing a work-study at Würth

 - :open_file_folder: Im currently learning machine learning and deep learning algorithms